 Sexual harassment.
-Discrimination on the basis of sex includes sexual harassment.
+Discrimination based on sex includes sexual harassment.
 The law covers public employers and private employers with eight or more employees.

 Sexual harassment can be: